-Some women and children were allowed in on that same night, and then between 5 and 9 February all the “Reds” (so-dubbed) were admitted as “foreign undesirables”.
+Some women and children were allowed in on that same night.
+Between 5 and 9 February all the “Reds” (so-dubbed) were admitted as “foreign undesirables”.

-This designation meant they could be imprisoned legally.
+This label meant they could be imprisoned legally.

 Women and children were initially sent to accommodation centres and about 60,000 men were herded into internment camps on the beach at Argelès-sur-Mer.
 Their only welcome was barbed wire fences, ’Gardes Mobiles’ (a special branch of the gendarmerie) and brutal Senegalese troops.

 Similar internment camps soon followed at St Cyprien and Le Barcarès.
-I will spare you the details of the unspeakable squalor of these camps, where an estimated 15,000 died of dysentery and related diseases.
-Graphic words and images of the rat-infested conditions theredo exist if you want to search on Google but be warned! – you will need a strong stomach.
+Unspeakable squalor.
+An estimated 15,000 died of dysentery and related diseases.
+Graphic words and images of the rat-infested conditions there do exist if you want to search on Google but be warned! – you will need a strong stomach.